Content Warning continues for preteens in weirdly-sexual situations, nudity and gore.

 Back on Rouge Island, Linaly, Prettz and Valkus have been put away in a cell when suddenly the Crystal comes out of Linaly for no reason.
-Stuff happens for no reason a lot in this OVA.
+Stuff happens “for no reason” a lot in this OVA.
 The Crystal strikes the ground with a beam of light, and the young boy from the vision at the end of Episode 1 appears as a diminutive ghost.
 As a result of the Crystal coming out into the open, the Iron Wing is able to track it with their magical radar, setting the stage for this episode’s climax.

 Only after this does Mid actually ask Linaly if she’ll please hold on to his Buttplug of the Wind.
 He announces that “forces of darkness” are looking for it, saying: “Some call them Deathgyunos.”
 Wow, not everyone calls them that?
 But it just rolls off the tongue!
-The word is pronounced almost like how it looks, even though that’s the stupidest thing I said since the last paragraph. “death-gey-un-Os.”
+The word is pronounced almost exactly how it looks, even though that’s the stupidest thing I’ve said since the last paragraph. “death-gey-un-Os.”

 Mid says it’s hard to say why the Deathgyunos are looking for the Crystals (Prettz: “Try it!
 Make something up!”), but says that there’s hope considering that Linaly – and Prettz, apparently – are descendants of the FFV cast.
-It’s not clear who Prettz descended from, though given Mid’s phrasing, I suspect there may have been some intermarriages between the party or the party’s innumerable descendants somewhere down the line, so it’s not possible to point out just one ancestor.
+It’s not clear who Prettz descended from, though given Mid’s phrasing, I suspect there may have been some intermarriages between the party or the party’s innumerable descendants somewhere down the line, so it might not be possible to point out just one ancestor.
 Ship as you please.
 He then says that the Crystal has chosen Linaly, Prettz, and also Valkus to protect it.

 And now, I present to you: …the boob alarm.